How to Clean a Toaster Oven

 Cleaning your toaster oven is essential to keeping it safe and in top condition.
 By regularly cleaning this small appliance, you'll reduce any fire risk when you remove crumbs and grease left behind from meals past.
 Also, food particles from other meals can impart a smoky or burnt flavor to the meals you're heating.
-When you regularly follow these steps, you'll have a clean toaster oven ready and clean for
+When you regularly follow these steps, you'll have a clean toaster oven ready and clean for your next dish.

 What you'll need: